Datadog (NASDAQ:DDOG) Updates FY 2023 Earnings Guidance

-Datadog (NASDAQ:DDOG – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
+Datadog (NASDAQ:DDOG – Get Rating) updated its FY 2023 earnings guidance on Thursday.
 The company provided earnings per share guidance of $1.13-$1.20 for the period, compared to the consensus earnings per share estimate of $1.08.
 The company issued revenue guidance of $2.08 billion-$2.10 billion, compared to the consensus revenue estimate of $2.09 billion.
 Datadog also updated its FY23 guidance to $1.13-1.20 EPS.

-In other Datadog news, CEO Olivier Pomel sold 85,637 shares of the stock in a transaction that occurred on Monday, April 10th.
-The shares were sold at an average price of $65.30, for a total value of $5,592,096.10.
-Following the transaction, the chief executive officer now directly owns 268,131 shares in the company, valued at $17,508,954.30.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other Datadog news, CEO Olivier Pomel sold 85,637 shares of the stock in a transaction that occurred on Monday, April 10th.
-The shares were sold at an average price of $65.30, for a total value of $5,592,096.10.
-Following the transaction, the chief executive officer now directly owns 268,131 shares in the company, valued at $17,508,954.30.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, insider Alexis Le-Quoc sold 71,364 shares of the firm’s stock in a transaction that occurred on Monday, February 6th.
+In other news, insider Alexis Le-Quoc sold 71,364 shares of the stock in a transaction dated Monday, February 6th.
+The stock was sold at an average price of $77.91, for a total value of $5,559,969.24.
+Following the transaction, the insider now owns 179,370 shares in the company, valued at approximately $13,974,716.70.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In related news, insider Alexis Le-Quoc sold 71,364 shares of the firm’s stock in a transaction that occurred on Monday, February 6th.
 The stock was sold at an average price of $77.91, for a total transaction of $5,559,969.24.
-Following the transaction, the insider now owns 179,370 shares in the company, valued at $13,974,716.70.
+Following the transaction, the insider now owns 179,370 shares in the company, valued at approximately $13,974,716.70.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Olivier Pomel sold 85,637 shares of the firm’s stock in a transaction that occurred on Monday, April 10th.
+The stock was sold at an average price of $65.30, for a total value of $5,592,096.10.
+Following the transaction, the chief executive officer now owns 268,131 shares in the company, valued at approximately $17,508,954.30.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 562,140 shares of company stock worth $40,891,916.
-Company insiders own 15.80% of the company’s stock.
+In the last 90 days, insiders have sold 562,140 shares of company stock worth $40,891,916.
+15.80% of the stock is currently owned by insiders.

 Institutional Investors Weigh In On Datadog

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-CENTRAL TRUST Co raised its stake in shares of Datadog by 1,036.4% during the 3rd quarter.
-CENTRAL TRUST Co now owns 625 shares of the company’s stock worth $55,000 after buying an additional 570 shares during the last quarter.
-Money Concepts Capital Corp raised its stake in shares of Datadog by 2,107.0% during the 4th quarter.
-Money Concepts Capital Corp now owns 1,258 shares of the company’s stock worth $92,000 after buying an additional 1,201 shares during the last quarter.
-State of Wyoming raised its stake in shares of Datadog by 22.7% during the 4th quarter.
-State of Wyoming now owns 1,372 shares of the company’s stock worth $101,000 after buying an additional 254 shares during the last quarter.
-Wetherby Asset Management Inc. raised its stake in shares of Datadog by 16.2% during the 1st quarter.
-Wetherby Asset Management Inc. now owns 1,464 shares of the company’s stock worth $222,000 after buying an additional 204 shares during the last quarter.
-Finally, Captrust Financial Advisors raised its stake in shares of Datadog by 71.7% during the 1st quarter.
-Captrust Financial Advisors now owns 1,921 shares of the company’s stock worth $291,000 after buying an additional 802 shares during the last quarter.
-Institutional investors and hedge funds own 70.93% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+PNC Financial Services Group Inc. lifted its stake in shares of Datadog by 25.8% during the first quarter.
+PNC Financial Services Group Inc. now owns 2,718 shares of the company’s stock worth $412,000 after purchasing an additional 558 shares in the last quarter.
+MetLife Investment Management LLC acquired a new position in shares of Datadog during the first quarter worth about $2,494,000.
+Yousif Capital Management LLC lifted its stake in shares of Datadog by 9.3% during the first quarter.
+Yousif Capital Management LLC now owns 3,631 shares of the company’s stock worth $550,000 after purchasing an additional 310 shares in the last quarter.
+Dimensional Fund Advisors LP lifted its stake in shares of Datadog by 11.7% during the first quarter.
+Dimensional Fund Advisors LP now owns 139,546 shares of the company’s stock worth $21,137,000 after purchasing an additional 14,658 shares in the last quarter.
+Finally, Blair William & Co.
+IL lifted its stake in shares of Datadog by 20.0% during the first quarter.
+Blair William & Co.
+IL now owns 10,343 shares of the company’s stock worth $1,567,000 after purchasing an additional 1,725 shares in the last quarter.
+Hedge funds and other institutional investors own 70.93% of the company’s stock.

 Datadog, Inc provides monitoring and analytics platform for developers, information technology operations teams, and business users in the cloud in North America and internationally.
 The company's SaaS platform integrates and automates infrastructure monitoring, application performance monitoring, log management, and security monitoring to provide real-time observability of its customers technology stack.